bakedpotato4200/Underwater/replit.md

 ## Overview

 Underwater is a personal finance management application that helps users track their budget, transactions, and financial goals.
-The system now features **secure multi-user authentication** so each user's financial data is completely private and backed up.
+The system features **secure multi-user authentication with MongoDB persistence** so each user's financial data is completely private, secure, and scalable.

 ## Features

-- ✅ **Secure Authentication**: Create accounts, login, and logout with encrypted passwords
+- ✅ **Secure Authentication**: Create accounts, login, and logout with encrypted passwords (min 4 chars)
+- ✅ **MongoDB-Backed Database**: All user data persisted in MongoDB Atlas for reliability & scale
 - ✅ **Private User Accounts**: Each user's data is completely isolated and secure
 - ✅ **Dashboard with income/expenses/balance/health score**
 - ✅ **Bills Account Calculator with paycheck distribution**